Jack Twyman Award for Service-Learning

-The Jack Twyman Award for Service Learning is given annually to a collaborative educational team engaged a service learning project that:
+The Jack Twyman Award for Service-Learning recognizes a collaborative educational team or individual who:

 - has incorporated service-learning into one or more academic courses,

 - upholds values of respect, responsibility, inclusiveness and integrity,

 - finds creative ways to support community organizations and the people they serve, and

 - seeks to build relationships that continue after the service-learning project or class ends.

 The annual award is inspired by the character and courage of Jack Twyman, a UC graduate who, in 1958 at age 23, chose to become legal guardian to a former UC basketball teammate and friend, Maurice Stokes, who had suffered a paralyzing brain injury.

 Nominations for 2023-2024 are now open.
 Please submit a nomination here.

 Nominations are reviewed by the UC Service-Learning Steering Committee, made up of various Service-Learning stakeholders.
 The award recipient is announced in April.

 Questions about the award or the nomination process can be directed to Service-Learning Director Michael Sharp at firstname.lastname@example.org.